Ginga1402/Harry-Potter-Dataset/README.md

 ## Rights and Copyrights

-It's essential to acknowledge that all rights, copyrights, and authority over the Harry Potter series belong to the esteemed author, J.K.
-Rowling, and the publishing house.
+It's essential to acknowledge that all rights, copyrights, and authority over the Harry Potter series belong to the esteemed author, **J.K.
+Rowling, and the publishing house**.
 This dataset is offered solely as a medium for exploration and learning.
 Please respect and adhere to the terms and conditions set by the original creators.

 **Disclaimer:** This dataset is not intended for commercial use or distribution.
 Be sure to review and comply with the terms of use outlined by the original copyright holders.